NON-STATE ACTORS IN EDUCATION

 Fee-setting: See Multi-level regulations.

-Admission selection and processes: For a child to be admitted at an Early Childhood center, must first provide evidence that he/she has received all of the required immunization for his/her age.
-In addition, all centers must keep an admission register from the children attending the centers, including the medical history and medication record for every child attending the facility.
+Admission selection and processes: For children to be admitted to an Early Childhood centre, they must have received all of the required vaccinations for their age.
+All centres must keep an admissions register of the children attending the ECCE facility, including information on their medical history.

 Policies for vulnerable groups: No information was found.